Election-year water crisis taking a toll on Brazil's economy

 Most voters, however, didn't buy it.
 In a poll taken just days before Sunday's election, 66 percent of respondents in São Paulo blamed the state government for not doing enough to prevent the water crisis.

-The São Paulo governor's office declined comment, deferring interview requests to Brazil's largest water utility Sabesp, (SBSP3.SA), which it controls.
+The São Paulo governor's office declined comment, deferring interview requests to Brazil's largest water utility Sabesp, , which it controls.

 The political imbroglio deepened days before the election, when local media reported a leaked recording of Sabesp's top executive saying orders from "higher ups" prevented her from revealing the severity of the drought.